caseyjkey/twitter-sentiment-analysis/README.md

 ### General Usage
-To enter a custom search query and save tweets to output.txt, execute this command from a shell.
+To enter a custom search query and save tweets to output.txt, execute these commands from a shell:
 ```bash
 git clone https://github.com/caseykey/flock
 cd flock